transcendr/GPT-Diff/README.md

 # Known issues

-[ ] the copy to clipboard operation doesn't consistently work yet [ ] a calculation of required tokens is used to set a `max_tokens` argument on the API call.
+[ ] the copy to clipboard operation doesn't consistently work yet

+[ ] a rough calculation of required tokens is used to set a `max_tokens` option on the API call, based on the length of the diff chunk.
 This is not always accurate and can result in a 400 error.
-If you see this, try again with a smaller diff.
+A more reliable method is needed.